 Preserved flowers and dried flowers both look beautiful and have their advantages.
 However, the results of preserved and dried flowers are completely different.
 Let's break down the main differences between preserved and dried flowers.

 If you love the look of natural, elegant flowers, you should opt for preserved flowers.
-Preserved flowers are soft to the touch and much more flexible compared to dried flowers.
+Preserved flowers feel soft and are much more flexible compared to dried flowers.
 Many people cannot tell the difference between preserved flowers and fresh flowers.

-Dried flowers, on the other hand, are much more delicate and can often be brittle, which is why they need to be handled carefully and gently.
+Dried flowers, on the other hand, are much more delicate and can often be brittle, which is why they must be handled with care and caution.

-It is also important to know that dried flowers can become moldy if they are stored in a room with a lot of moisture, e.g. in the kitchen or bathroom.
-Storing dried flowers in a moisture-free room is crucial for their longer life.
+It is also important to know that dried flowers can mold if stored in a room with a lot of moisture, such as the kitchen or bathroom.
+Storing dried flowers in a moisture-free room is crucial for their longer lifespan.
 Another alternative is to store dried flowers in a sealed container.
 This will preserve their beauty for many years.

-Both preserved and dried flowers require very little care.
+Both preserved and dried flowers require very little maintenance.

-As far as fragrance is concerned, some types of dried flowers remain fragrant even after the drying process.
-Examples include roses, lavender and immortelle.
-However, non-scented dried flowers often go well in a potpourri mix together with dried fruits, herbs and oils.
+As for the scent, some types of dried flowers still smell good after the drying process.
+Examples include roses, lavender and straw flowers.
+However, non-fragrant dried flowers often fit well into a potpourri mixture together with dried fruits, herbs and oils.